-Sloss Furnaces: Century-Old Birmingham Landmark is Filled with History and Horror
+Sloss Furnaces: Century-Old Birmingham Landmark Of Horror

 The historic Sloss Furnaces is an 18-acre urban oasis that has become quite the tourist attraction.
 Every year, the rusted collection of blast stoves and smoke stacks welcomes visitors from all over the world who wish to explore this magical maze of pipes that was once a booming business in the heart of Birmingham, Alabama.
 Despite its innocent appearance, there’s more to this site than meets the eye.